MechanicalRock/mechanicalrock.github.io/_posts/2020-09-15-lake-formation.md

 ## Scenario overview

-If we recall, our goal is to share data across AWS accounts to enable a multi-data source analytics solution.
+Our goal is to share data across AWS accounts to enable a multi-source data analytics solution.
 Now that we have an idea of what services can be useful, let’s start to think about what our end to end technical solution looks like.

 The source accounts will need: